 Myths about Smoking

 I am not making this up.
 This myth actually circulates in public.
 I didn’t buy that when I heard it as a child but I have met adult people who genuinely believe this to be fact.
 I don’t hang around with them.

 This one I discovered in Venezuela.
 Apparently, this is almost universally believed among the male smokers in that part of South America.
 Women will look at you funny, too.
 I smoked a heavy menthol brand, at that time.
 Any time I was asked for a cigarette, it was politely refused once I pulled the pack out of my pocket.
 Usually with a drooping- finger sign language gesture.
 For a while, I tried to tell these guys that they were full of baloney.
 Finally, I started saying that , yes, this is the only way that doctors have come up with for me to control my incredibly excessive libido.

 Smoking keeps the mosquitoes away.

-Actually, smoking keeps a lot of things away – good health, long life, about
+Absolutely true.
+Mosquitoes are a lot smarter than they look.
+Actually, smoking keeps a lot of things away – good health, long life, about 80% of women.